elementary/accounts/README.md

 ## About Accounts

 Accounts is an OAuth 2 server that provides user data to other services.
-It is written in PHP with Laravel and uses the official Laravel Passport library for authentication.
+It is written in PHP with Laravel with these additional packages:

+-   Alpine JS
+-   Laravel Jetstream
+-   Laravel Password
+-   Livewire
+-   Tailwind CSS

 ### Running